jessecui/project-philo/backend/README.md

 ## Notes

 - Uploaded files are temporarily saved and deleted after processing
-- Maximum 10 files per batch request
-- The first request may be slower as the model loads into memory
+- The first request may be slower as the model and NLTK data load into memory
 - Embeddings are deterministic for the same input text
+- Sentence splitting uses NLTK's punkt tokenizer (downloads automatically on first use)